nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 ***Depend on the goal you choose***

 **[Standard(Base Game) or Eye](#standard\(base-game-and-both\)-or-eye)**
-- "FINAL > Get the warp drive to the vessel and Warp to the Eye"
+- "FINAL > Get the Adv. warp core to the vessel and Warp to the Eye"
     - **Region**: [Dark Bramble](#dark-bramble)
-    - requires: "Coords to the eye", "Seen Coords", "Warp drive", "Seen WarpDrive" "Signaloscope", "Signal > Distress", "Scout"
+    - requires: "Coords to the eye", "Seen Coords", "Adv. warp core", "Seen Adv. warp core" "Signaloscope", "Signal > Distress", "Scout"
     - Always contain: "Victory"